Weldmicheal/ttm4175/a3/lab.md

 **Task 3:**
 Use the Morse Timer block.
 It meassures the length of the signals.
 With it, we can print out the `.` and `-` for each sign.

 Hint: Try to build the application on your own.
-If you have no idea how it should look like, have a glance [here].
+If you have no idea how it should look like, have a glance [here][here3].

-[here]: images/local-morse-code-2.png
+[here3]: images/local-morse-code-2.png

 The methods should look like this: